Chocolate and apricot millefeuille

 We will then fill the pastry with 3 different preparations:

-We will make a chocolate cream using tofu, and we will also add a layer of jam and a spread, these last two layers will give us a lot of flavor and creaminess.
+We'll make a chocolate cream using tofu, and we'll also add a layer of jam and a layer of spreadable cream.
+These last two layers will give us a lot of flavor and creaminess.

-You have never tried such a good millefeuille, I promise you.
+You've never tasted such a good millefeuille, I promise.

 Prepare the tofu and chocolate cream.